Published by Blue Grid Media • Updated for 2026 • 14 min read

 What Drives Your CPL Up or Down

-Every business in the same industry gets a different CPL.
+Here's the thing that frustrates a lot of business owners: two companies in the same industry, same city, can pay wildly different CPLs.
+That feels random, but it's not.
 Understanding what drives that variance is how you find the levers you can actually pull.

 Market size and competition

-The most significant variable outside your control.
+This is the biggest variable outside your control.
 A plumber in Chicago competing against 80 other LSA-verified plumbers will pay significantly more per lead than a plumber in a midsize city with 12 competitors.
 Bigger metros, higher costs.
-This isn't a problem to solve — it's context for setting realistic expectations.
-If you're in a top-10 market, budget toward the high end of your industry range from the start.
+That's not a problem to solve.
+It's context for setting realistic expectations.
+If you're in a top-10 market, budget toward the high end of your industry range from the start and save yourself the sticker shock.

 Your review count and rating

-This is the biggest lever you control.
+This is the biggest lever you DO control.
 Google's ranking algorithm directly factors in your review score and volume.
 A higher quality score from strong reviews can meaningfully lower your effective CPL over time because Google favors showing your ad to higher-intent searches where contact is more likely.
-Two businesses with identical bids — the one with 150 reviews at 4.9 consistently pays less per lead than the one with 30 reviews at 4.5.
-Build reviews like it's part of your operations, because for LSA it is.
+Picture two businesses with identical bids.
+The one with 150 reviews at 4.9 consistently pays less per lead than the one with 30 reviews at 4.5.
+Build reviews like it's part of your operations, because for LSA it absolutely is.

 Call answer rate

 Google tracks whether you actually pick up the phone.
 A low answer rate signals low quality to the algorithm, which can increase your effective cost per lead over time.
 This is especially painful because you're also losing leads you're already paying for.
-After-hours coverage matters here — most emergency services trades get a significant percentage of calls outside business hours.
+Double whammy.
+After-hours coverage matters here, too.
+Most emergency services trades get a significant percentage of calls outside business hours, and those missed calls add up fast.

 Job type selection